zbest1000/Ignition_bhs/ignition-layout-studio/README.md

 ## 🙏 Acknowledgments

-- PaddleOCR for text extraction capabilities
+- Native Tesseract.js for text extraction capabilities
 - Konva.js for canvas rendering
 - Ant Design for UI components
 - The Ignition SCADA platform by Inductive Automation